V4Fire/Client/src/core/component/state/README.md

 # core/component/state

-This module provides an object for declaring external state values, such as an online status.
+This module provides an object to declare external state values to components, such as an online status.